devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `cat /etc/group`{{execute}}

-Or you can also pipe the output to `grep` command to apply filter of
+Or you can also pipe the output to `grep` command to apply filter of out search as well.

+`cat /etc/group`